-Expats will find a great range of attractions in Manchester to keep them entertained.
+Expats will have no shortage of exciting attractions to keep them entertained in Manchester.
 In addition to its vibrant nightlife, there are various historical attractions, museums, art galleries and other unique experiences to be enjoyed.

-Below is a list of some of the best things to see and do in Manchester.
+Below is our list of some of the best things to see and do in Manchester.

 Imperial War Museum North

 This dramatic jagged metal building houses a museum that explores the impact of war through insightful exhibits.
 A highlight is the exhibit titled 'The Big Picture Show', which makes use of digitally projected images and surround sound for an immersive experience.
 The museum café overlooks the Quays, and the sights of the Ship Canal can be taken in from the viewing platform.

 John Rylands Library

 The University of Manchester’s main library was founded by the wife of successful cotton merchant John Rylands and first opened in 1900.
 The imposing neo-Gothic building has elaborate vaulted ceilings and beautiful stained-glass windows.
 Visitors should also take a moment to enjoy the peaceful atmosphere in the impressive Historic Reading Room, which is well worth a visit.

 Situated behind one of Manchester’s busiest shopping areas, the cathedral dates back several centuries and offers a peaceful retreat from the bustle of the city centre.
 Stunning stained glass and intricate carvings decorate its interior.